leonlinsx/minimal-mistakes/_posts/2020-12-09-art-history-hierarchy.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Art_reclining_nude/art 3.png)

 Now let's look at Odalisque (which means concubine) and see what's stayed the same and what's changed.
-The subject is of course the first thing that comes to mind.
-Besides that, the similar use of skin tone on Odalisque and Venus makes them both seem lifelike.
+The pose is similar, and the use of skin tone on Odalisque and Venus makes them both seem lifelike.

 Dominique-Ingres has added more detail to the foreground, such as the peacock feathers or the gems.
-A key difference is that he doesn't use as many straight lines for contrast or perspective.
+Also notice that he doesn't use as many straight lines for contrast or perspective.
 Instead, the painting's all about the curves:

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Art_reclining_nude/art 4.png)

 If you stare at the body long enough, you'll also start feeling that something's strange.
 The body's elongated through the pose, for sure, but doesn't it seem quite a bit *too* long?
 The figure's proportions aren't quite right.
 If you look at the left leg of the figure, you'll also realise that wherever it attaches to in the body is also off.
-These were intentional constructions by Ingres, in order to make the viewer get the sense that the body is long and
+Ingres intentionally did this in order to make the viewer have a heightened sense of the figure's form, vs what might be achievable with "realistic" bodies.

+Lastly, Ingres titled the work "La Grande Odalisque," and not after some mythological figure.
+This would have made the painting "less important," and was his way of making a statement against the rigid hierarchy of art for his time.

 ## Footnotes